 Permissions request chip

-When a user visits a site that requests a permission, a bubble pops up to prompt the user to make a decision.
-For example, below you can see the geolocation permission prompt as implemented in Chrome up to version 96.
+Until now, when a user visited a site that requests a permission, a bubble pops up to prompt the user to make a decision.
+For example, you can see the geolocation permission prompt as implemented in Chrome up to version 96.
 (You can try this and other permissions on our demo site permission.site.)

 Chrome geolocation permission prompt